 The Summer Art Academy on the University of Dallas campus in Irving, Texas, is an opportunity for art students to immerse themselves in the language and techniques of art making, expanding their abilities and developing their artistic potential.
 We will work with students in a variety of mediums, including ceramics, printmaking, and drawing, creating an intensive, enriching, and rewarding experience.

-Students interested in applying for the Summer Art Academy must submit an online application and recommendation form.
-Please note the program is currently full but students may apply and be placed on a waiting list pending space availability.
+The Summer 2019 Program is full.
+Students interested in applying for the 2020 Summer Art Academy may submit an online application and recommendation form now.
 Once accepted to the program, applicants will then submit their program payment and registration form.
-If you have any questions about how to apply please contact the University of Dallas Art Department at 972-721-5319 or firstname.lastname@example.org.
+If you have any questions about how to apply please contact the University of Dallas Art Department at 972-721-5319 or email@example.com.

 Once accepted to the program please submit the following: